-The set-point value may be adjusted after selecting the set-point memory and pressing "SET".
-The set-point value is displayed with the units, C or F, at the left
+After selecting the set-point memory and pressing "SET", the set-point value may be adjusted in increments of 0.01 $^\circ$ (C or F).
+The set-point value is displayed with the units, C or F, at the left.